flowcommerce/redux-fetch/README.md

 ### `FetchProvider`

-A React component that provides the context needed for containers created with `fetch()` in the component hierarchy below to perform their expected behavior.
+A React component that provides the context needed for containers created with `withFetch()` in the component hierarchy below to perform their expected behavior.

 #### Props